Leadership & Administration

-As a musicologist, his research focuses upon the music and culture of 16th-, 17th-, and 18th-century Spain, Portugal, and Latin America, and 18th-century New France, with particular interests in 17th-century Portugal and 18th-century New Spain.
-Other research interests include the politics of Portuguese fado music, the history and development of the oboe, music at the courts of Ferdinand VI and Louis XIV, and the music and life of the New Orleans-born composer Louis Moreau Gottschalk.
+As a musicologist, his research focuses upon the music and culture of 16th-, 17th-, and 18th-century Spain, Portugal, and Latin America, and 18th-century New France, with particular interests in 17th-century Portuguese sacred music, musical life at the court of Ferdinand VI of Spain, and Oaxaca Cathedral (Mexico) in the 18th century.
+Other research interests include the politics of Portuguese fado music in the 20th century, the history and development of the oboe, and the music and life of the New Orleans-born composer Louis Moreau Gottschalk.
 As an editor, he regularly produces performing editions of long-forgotten sacred works from Iberian and Latin American archives, and has also worked extensively upon the Manuscrit des Ursulines, the only extant music manuscript from colonial New Orleans.
 He has presented his research at major conferences including the American Musical Instrument Society and the American Musicological Society.

 In 2006, Stephanie moved back to the U.S. in order to pursue a BM in modern violin performance at the University of North Texas with Dr. Igor Borodin and Julia Bushkova and in 2007 she was one of the winners of the UNT Concerto Competition with Shotakovich’s Violin Concerto No.1 in A minor under the direction of Maestro Anshel Brusilow.